Our Dyslexia Village

 Lorna has a Bachelor of Education degree from Bath College of Higher Education in England, and holds a Certificate of Professional Practice from Roehampton Institute in London: “Teaching Children with Reading and Writing Difficulties/Dyslexia.”

 Lorna is certified by the Dyslexia Training Institute, and is experienced in implementing the Orton-Gillingham approach to teaching.
 She has also completed the DTI Dyslexia Advocacy Certification Course and the Orton-Gillingham Online Academy Basic Language Course (Based on Orton-Gillingham Principles) as well as the OG Academy Math Orton-Gillingham Multi-sensory Math-Basic Concepts.
-She is a Level 1 Certified Handwriting Specialist with Handwriting Without Tearsand is listed as a tutor through Handwriting Without Tears and the Learning Ally Tutor Network.
+She is a Level 1 Certified Handwriting Specialist with Handwriting Without Tears and is listed as a tutor through Handwriting Without Tears and the Learning Ally Tutor Network.
+Lorna was named Learning Ally’s Tutor of the Month in August 2016.

 Lorna has a unique perspective on this condition as she is dyslexic herself.